mdprince007/Data-Professional-survey-Powerbi/README.md

 ## 🚀 How to Use

-1. **Download the raw data** from [here](https://github.com/mdprince007/Data-Professional-survey-Powerbi/blob/main/Raw%20Data.xlsx).
+1. **Download the Raw data** from [here](https://github.com/mdprince007/Data-Professional-survey-Powerbi/blob/main/Raw%20Data.xlsx).
-2. Open the **Data Cleaning File**: [data cleaning.pbix](https://github.com/mdprince007/Data-Professional-survey-Powerbi/blob/main/data%20cleaning.pbix) in Power BI Desktop to see how the data was transformed.
+2. Open the **Data Cleaning File**: [Data cleaning.pbix](https://github.com/mdprince007/Data-Professional-survey-Powerbi/blob/main/data%20cleaning.pbix) in Power BI Desktop to see how the data was transformed.
 3. Open the **Final Dashboard**: [Dashboard.pbix](https://github.com/mdprince007/Data-Professional-survey-Powerbi/blob/main/Dashboard.pbix) to explore the completed visualization.
 4. Interact with filters, slicers, and visualizations to gain insights.